Category Archives: Snacks

 Recipe

-1 1/2 tablespoon butter
+1 tablespoon dry yeast

 1 tablespoon olive oil

-a teaspoon of chilli flakes
+a teaspoon chili flakes

 salt as per taste